GabeScott/standard-works-vault/General Conference/2006 April - Seek Ye the Kingdom of God.md

 # Seek Ye the Kingdom of God

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2006 General Conference*

+>*I hope that all of you will remember that on this Sabbath day you heard me bear my witness that this is God’s holy work.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/seek-ye-the-kingdom-of-god?lang=eng)